 - Shana Jones & J. Scott Pippin, Carl Vinson Institute of Government, University of Georgia: Stabilizing the Edge: Southeastern and Mid-Atlantic Shorescapes Facing Sea-level Rise, with comments and discussion led by Margaret Peloso of Vinson & Elkins LLP.

 Sabin Center for Climate Change Law, The Earth Institute of Columbia University, and Sive Paget & Riesel LLP

 Information Regarding New York CLE Credits:

 Columbia Law School has been certified by the New York State Continuing Legal Education (CLE) Board as an Accredited Provider of CLE programs.
-Under New York State CLE regulations, this live non-transitional CLE Program will provide 2.0 credit hours that can be applied toward the Areas of Professional Practice Requirement.
+Under New York State CLE regulations, this live simultaneous transmission non-transitional CLE Program will provide 2.0 credit hours that can be applied toward the Areas of Professional Practice Requirement.
 This CLE credit is awarded only to New York attorneys for full attendance of the Program in its entirety.
 Attorneys attending only part of the program are not eligible for partial credit.
-Attendance is determined by an attorney's sign-in and sign-out, as shown in the Conference registers.
-On final sign-out, attorneys should also submit their completed Evaluation Form, provided at the Conference.
+Attendance is determined by an attorney's submission of their Attorney Attendance Affirmation with appropriate course codes noted.
+On submission of the Attorney Attendance Affirmation, attorneys also should submit their completed Evaluation Form, provided by the program organizers.
 Please note the NYS Certificates of Attendance will be sent to the email address as it appears in the register unless otherwise noted there.

 The Columbia Journal of Environmental Law hosts its annual Climate Change Symposium each spring, featuring presentations by two authors selected for publication in the Journal’s special Symposium Issue.
 To be considered for the Climate Change Symposium issue, articles may be submitted at any time through the Journal’s standard submissions process.